mlss-skoltech/mlss-skoltech.github.io/pages/application.md

 Documents required:
 * CV (max 2 pages including education, work experience and other relevant info)
 * Academic records (transcript)
-* Up to 2 recommendation letters (max 500 words each)
+* At least one recommendation letter (max 500 words each)
 * Motivation statement (max 500 words)
 * Title and abstract for your poster